bdthemes/ultimate-post-kit/readme.txt

 - Absolutely not.
 The Ultimate Post Kit plugin is developed using industry-standard green codes, so it doesn’t clash with other 3rd party plugins or themes.

-### Can I show related posts using Ultimate Post Kit?
+### Can I show related posts using the Ultimate Post Kit?

 - You can display related posts, featured posts or custom-related posts using our plugin.
-It’s possible to achieve with all post-type grids, carousels, lists and layouts.
+It’s possible to achieve this with all post-type grids, carousels, lists and layouts.

 ### Can I manually display my post?